argenkiwi/kenkyo/README.md

 ## Goal

-In this repository I intend to share configuration files, for a range of free and open-source keyboard customisation applications, which reprent a keyboard layout I developed, following a series of principles, with the objective of providing a template for those seeking to increase their productivity and/or improve the ergonomy of their workflows without having to spend too much money on expensive hardware or too much time doing research in order to experience the benefits of keyboard customisation.
+In this repository I intend to share configuration files, for a range of free and open-source keyboard customisation applications, which implement a keyboard layout I developed, following a series of principles, aiming at providing a starting point for those seeking to increase their productivity and/or improve the ergonomy of their workflows without having to spend too much money on expensive hardware, or too much time doing research, in order to experience the benefits of keyboard customisation.

 ## Principles